karatelabs/karate/README.md

 You can refer to this [nice blog post and video](https://www.joecolantonio.com/2017/03/23/rest-test-tool-karate-api-testing/) by Joe Colantonio which provides step by step instructions on how to get started using Eclipse.
 Also make sure you install the [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/) !

+Another blog post which is a good step-by-step reference is [this one by Micha Kops](http://www.hascode.com/2017/04/behavior-driven-development-writing-webservice-tests-with-java-and-karate/) - especially if you use the 'default' maven folder structure instead of the one recommended below.

 ## Folder Structure
 A Karate test script has the file extension `.feature` which is the standard followed by Cucumber.
 You are free to organize your files using regular Java package conventions.